 Barring a thunderstorm or hurricane, the patios will be open and inviting once it gets some shade.
 Though, of course, you might not be able to completely escape the heat much less the humidity.
 And, hopefully the restaurant has been well-sprayed for mosquitoes.

 A game at MinuteMaid

 The attractive setting, comfortable (and once lively) atmosphere and chance to see at least one and – with the ‘Stros’ recent upswing – likely two major league teams, has made a visit to MinuteMaid a summer requisite in most years.
 Well, maybe not in the three previous years as the rebuilding ‘Stros were busy losing well over 100 games each season.

-Though playing much better, the Astros are still not a contender, and with the money-grubbing “dynamic pricing” scheme initiated by ownership it will cost you a pretty penny to watch one of the marquee teams like the Red Sox who visit this weekend, when some upper deck tickets cost over $70 each, for example.
+Though playing much better, the Astros are still not a contender, and with the money-grubbing “dynamic pricing” scheme initiated by ownership it will cost you a pretty penny to watch one of the marquee teams like the Red Sox, when some upper deck tickets cost over $70 each, for example.
 That’s right, upper deck.